ryantjx/digital-asset-options-pricing/README.md

 ### X.X How Realized Volatility affects the pricing models?
 In this topic, we explore different volatility models, and select the best volatility model to understand digital assets.

 ### X.X What are some of the pricing models used?
-What is the IV given the prices?
+What is the IV given the prices

 ## X Option predicted price vs Actual Price comparison
 This chapter focuses on the estimated price of an option compared to the actual price.